What do SMEs and startups have in common, and what is the difference between established entrepreneurs and startups? – Image: Xpert.Digital

 3. Opportunities for SMEs and start-ups

-📝 Corporate forms face major challenges
+📝 Business structures face major challenges

 📣 Similar topics

-- 🚀 SMEs vs. start-ups: A comparison
+- 🚀 SMEs vs. Start-ups: A comparison

 - 📚 Definitions and differences: SMEs and start-ups

-- ⚙️ Corporate cultures: stability vs. dynamism
+- ⚙️ Corporate Cultures: Stability vs. Dynamics

 - 💡 Innovation and creativity in SMEs and start-ups